wamp-proto/wamp-proto/rfc/text/advanced/ap_rpc_registration_meta_api.md

 ###### wamp.registration.on_unregister

 Fired when a session is removed from a subscription.

-**Event Arguments**
+The event payload consists of positional arguments:

 * `session|id`: The ID of the session being removed from a registration.
 * `registration|id`: The ID of the registration from which a session is being removed.